-We get many enquiries about which tomato varieties are low in acid and occasionally we have an enquiry about “no acid tomatoes”.
-So here is a blog about the varieties we currently have in our range.
+Often there are enquiries about which tomato varieties are low in acid and occasionally there's an enquiry about “no acid tomatoes”.
+So here is a blog about the varieties that are currently in our range.

 Tomatoes contain citric acid and your body uses this type of acid to produce energy.
-Unfortunately, some dietary requirements for people who suffer from acid related digestive issues eg. acid reflux, ulcers, stomach problems necessitate caution when they want to have tomatoes in their diet .
-The low-acid tomatoes are good option for them to grow.
+Unfortunately, some dietary requirements for people who suffer from acid related digestive issues eg. acid reflux, ulcers, stomach problems necessitate caution when they want to have tomatoes in their diet.
+The low-acid tomatoes are a good option for them to grow.

 Tomatoes that fall into the low-acid range tend to have smaller amounts of seed, and more flesh than other varieties of tomato which make these the best option for making sauces and pastes, hence they are also referred to as paste tomatoes.
 The most commonly recognised variety are the roma style tomatoes.
 The oxheart style tomatoes are also more fleshy with small seed cavities.